ezrealenoch/OGhidra/README.md

 # Ollama-GhidraMCP Bridge

 A Python application that bridges locally hosted AI models (via Ollama) with GhidraMCP for AI-assisted reverse engineering tasks within Ghidra.
+(Authors Note: It does not work very well and requires an Agentic design to power it efficiently, please help)

 ## Architecture